2019 Simulator User Group week #48 summary

 • 360 Snapshot project viewer, version 6.2.4.529111, July 16.

-The following notes are taken from the TPV Developer meeting held on October 18th, 2019.
-A video of the meeting is embedded below, my thanks as always to Pantera for recording and providing it.
-This was a relatively short meeting, with a lot of text-based general chat.
-This being the case, key points are summarised below without the usual time stamps.
+The following notes are taken from the TPV Developer meeting held on November 15th, 2019.
+A video of the meeting is embedded below, my thanks to Pantera for recording and providing it.
+As always:

 SL Viewer News